 Who Am I?

-I was born in the Caribbean, specifically the island of Trinidad; however, I grew up in Canada as my family moved here when I was five years old.
+I was born in the Caribbean; however, I grew up in Canada as my family moved here as a young child.
 It wasn’t my first experience with travel.
 That was a trip to Trinidad’s sister island, Tobago, when I was one year old!
 And apparently, my first word was “plane” so I think I was destined to be a traveller.

 In my travels, I tend to be a study in contrasts: